qmonnet/whirl-offload/about.md

 </figure>

-6WIND also contributes to several open-source projects, including DPDK, the Linux networking stack, OpenStack, Open vSwitch, Quagga / FRRouting and a few others.
+6WIND also contributes to several open-source projects, including DPDK, the Linux networking stack, OpenStack, Open vSwitch, Quagga/FRRouting and a few others.

 It is also involved in research activities, and takes part in projects such as